 The examples we post are mainly those that we’ve written up anonymously.
 These are where we’ve identified poor practice and worked with the employer to change and improve the way they operate, so we think it’s right to remove their details.
 Nevertheless, we’re not against naming and shaming employers who continue to operate unfair recruitment practices after we’ve tried to work positively with them.

 Separate to the call for companies to ban the box, some companies that ask at application also ask unclear and sometimes misleading questions.
-Examples include:
+We post these case studies with the tag wording and examples include:

 - Poor application form for a job at a waste disposal company